Hermeian haloes: extreme objects with two interactions in the past: Results

-However, the ability of ROCKSTAR to track precisely backsplash or Hermeian haloes and determine their characteristics has not been explored before.
-Moreover, due to the specifics of Hermeian haloes (e.g. passages through another halo, which are accompanied by the destruction of external parts of the passing halo as a result of tidal interaction), this ability in relation to them may not be the same as in relation to equilibrium field haloes and subhaloes.
-For this reason, we carried out a special study that involves the comparison of results between two simulations with different mass resolutions and the comparison of the fraction of backsplash haloes with a previous study.
-We also note that the mass of a progenitor of a backsplash or Hermeian halo given by ROCKSTAR at the snapshot when it is first detected by our algorithm (i.e. the last snapshot before it leaves the virial radius of the first target) is, on average, higher than the mass at $z=0$.
-For this reason we further discuss the impact of the number of particles at $z=0$ on the results, and not on earlier redshifts.
+The ability of ROCKSTAR to track precisely backsplash or Hermeian haloes and determine their characteristics has not been explored before.
+Moreover, the specific properties of Hermeian haloes (e.g. passages through another halo, which are accompanied by the destruction of external parts of the passing halo as a result of tidal interactions), could make them more challenging to track than field haloes with no such interactions in the past and subhaloes.
+For this reason, we carry out a preparatory study to compare the performance of ROCKSTAR in two simulations with different mass resolutions.
+We also compare the fraction of backsplash haloes with a previous study made in the literature.
+We note that the mass of the progenitor of a backsplash or Hermeian halo given by ROCKSTAR at the snapshot when it is first detected by our algorithm (i.e. the last snapshot before it leaves the virial radius of the first target) is, on average, higher than the mass at $z=0$.
+For this reason we only discuss the impact on the results of the minimum number of particles in the halo at $z=0$ , and not its effect at earlier redshifts.